-hearing on an application for an exception to the spacing requirements may be requested whether or not such application is considered in conjunction with a permit hearing for the well.

-- (e)(k) If the Board or General Manager grants an exception to the spacing requirements, the General Manager shall inform the registrant in writing by utilizing a method described in Rule 1.7, and the General Manager shall have such exception recorded in the property deed records of the county in which the well is located for the property on which the well will be drilled.
-The recordation shall include information about the exception granted and any other appropriate information as determined by the Board or General Manager in their discretion, and shall be recorded only after the registration and, if applicable, permit for the well to be drilled pursuant to the exception have been approved by the District. - (d)(1) The burden of proof in any proceeding related to an application for an exception to a spacing requirement shall be on the applicant.
-The Board may impose additional restrictions or special conditions on the exact location, construction, completion, operation, or production of a well to be drilled pursuant to an exception that it grants. - (e)(m) The Board may grant an application for an exception to the well spacing requirements of Rule 4.3 to a person who owns multiple tracts of land or lots in a platted subdivision for each tract or lot that meets the requirements of Rule 4.6(e) of this rule without the need to include a well registration application with the application for an exception, but with any special well spacing restrictions deemed appropriate by the board for any future wells to be drilled on such properties.
-However, no well shall be drilled on any such tract until a well registration application for such well has been approved by the District. - (f)(n) Any well drilled pursuant to an approved exception to the District's well spacing requirements is not considered or protected by the spacing requirements of these rules in the future as a well in existence at the time of filing of an application by another landowner. - (g)(o) A hearing will be held on registered wells that are exempt from permitting requirements only when an exception from to spacing requirements is sought, except for applications for exceptions to minimum tract size requirements that are set for consideration by the Board under Rule 4.6. - (h)(p) For wells requiring a permit hearing, if an exception to spacing requirements is also sought, the hearing on the spacing exception shall be held in conjunction with the hearing on the permit application, and the notice required under this rule shall be provided in addition to the notice required for the permit application. - (i)(q) The General Manager shall set the date and time for a public hearing to be held pursuant to this rule, and such date and time shall be included in the notice required to be provided by the applicant under Subsection (f)(2) of this rule.
+- (2) appear before the Board in person at the public hearing or Board meeting; or - (3) request a contested case hearing in accordance with Rule 10.6(d).
+A contested case hearing on an application for an exception to the spacing requirements may be requested whether or not such application is considered in conjunction with a permit-public hearing for-on the well permit application. - (k) If the Board or General Manager grants an exception to the spacing requirements, the General Manager shall inform the registrant in writing by utilizing a method described in Rule 1.7, and the General Manager shall have such exception recorded in the property deed records of the county in which the well is located for the property on which the well will be drilled.
+The recordation shall include information about the exception granted and any other appropriate information as determined by the Board or General Manager in their discretion, and shall be recorded only after the registration and, if applicable, permit for the well to be drilled pursuant to the exception have been approved by the District. - (1) The burden of proof in any proceeding related to an application for an exception to a spacing requirement shall be on the applicant.
+The Board may impose additional restrictions or special conditions on the exact location, construction, completion, operation, or production of a well to be drilled pursuant to an exception that it grants. - (m) The Board may grant an application for ajioxn exception to the well spacing requirements of Rule 4.3 to a person who owns multiple tracts of land or lots in a platted subdivision for each tract or lot that meets the requirements of Subsection (f) of this rule without the need to include a well registration application with the application for an exception, but with any special well spacing restrictions deemed appropriate by the board for any future wells to be drilled on such properties.
+However, no well shall be drilled on any such tract until a well registration application for such well has been approved by the District. - (n) Any well drilled pursuant to an approved exception to the District's well spacing requirements is not considered or protected by the spacing requirements of these rules in the future as a well in existence at the time of filing of an application by another landowner. - (o) A hearing will be held on registered wells that are exempt from permitting requirements only when an exception to spacing requirements is sought, except for applications for exceptions to minimum tract size requirements that are set for consideration by the Board under Rule 4.6. - (p) For wells requiring a permit hearing, if an exception to spacing requirements is also sought, the hearing on the spacing exception shall be held in conjunction with the hearing on the permit application, and the notice required under this rule shall be provided in addition to the notice required for the permit application. - (q) The General Manager shall set the date and time for a public hearing to be held pursuant to this rule, and such date and time shall be included in the notice required to be provided by the applicant under Subsection (f)(2) of this rule.